-A one-year Euro-Tunisian pilot training cycle for Tunisian cultural professionals, Tfanen Takwin is supported by Tfanen - Tunisie Créative a project to support the strengthening of the cultural sector, financed by the European Union within the framework of the Programme d’Appui au Secteur de la Culture en Tunisie (PACT) of the Ministry of Culture.
-The Tfanen Takwin project is a collaboration of the EUNIC network EUNIC (European Union National Cultural Institutes), implemented by the British Council and led by the Goethe-Institut Tunis..
+Euro-Tunisian pilot cycle of one year of training for professionals in the cultural sector in Tunisia.
+Tfanen Takwin is supported by Tfanen - Tunisie Créative , a project to support the strengthening of the cultural sector, financed by the European Union within the framework of the Programme of Support to the Cultural Sector in Tunisia (PACT) of the Ministry of Culture.
+The Tfanen Takwin project is a collaboration of the EUNIC network EUNIC (National Cultural Institutes of the European Union), implemented by the British Council and led by the Goethe-Institut Tunis..

 Based on theoretical and technical modules, recent practical case studies, modules for building adaptive cultural leadership skills, and mobility between Europe and Tunisia, Tfanen Takwin aims to strengthen the skills of professionals capable of leading cultural projects taking into account the history of arts and heritage in Tunisia in a national, regional and global context, and of promoting this cultural sector by relying on digital tools in situ and online, and on communication techniques (soft skills) related to the development of a project.

 The three axes of the course are: